 Rules on Protection from Abuse

-Licensees must work to ensure that Customers are protected from abusive treatment by other users or providers.
+Licensees must make available for Consumers information about how they can stay safe while online.

-NICTA and Licensees, together with Law Enforcement, will work to develop investigation tools, procedures, and criteria to identify and prevent abusive treatment, including requirements for Licensees to assist with exposing and responding to abusive users.
+NICTA and Licensees, together with Law Enforcement, will work to develop investigation tools, procedures, and criteria to help to identify and prevent abusive conduct online.

-Public Awareness Campaigns

-1. NICTA shall conduct public campaigns to educate consumers on their rights to fair access to services, non-discriminatory practices, and how to report abusive behavior.

 Data Privacy and Security in AI Systems